Don't see what you're looking for?

 The Google Site Search tool will search this site when the button next to Search this site is selected:

 The site is designed to respond to device screen size and to present the best possible viewing experience for the visitor no matter how they view the site.

 Links pointing to an address external to this site display a dotted line underneath (e.g. DuckDuckGo) and open in a new tab.

 Unlike printed documents, each browser can display pages differently even within the same operating system.

 You should be able to view the content on this site with any browser although your experience may not be optimal when using older browsers.

 Running obsolete (unsupported or unpatched) software makes you vulnerable and puts everyone at risk by allowing the spread of malware, viruses and security holes that can be exploited by hackers, governments and other parties that threaten our privacy.

 Be sure to keep all your software updated to the most recent version including your Windows, Mac, Linux, iPhone, Android plus any installed programs or apps.
-When a program is updated, install that update.
-Cease using a program or device that is no longer receiving updates or support.

 You can download a current browser that displays this site as it was intended from the Russ Harvey's Web Browser page.

 Text sizes may be increased/decreased in modern browsers if you have difficulty viewing the default sizes or if the default sizing doesn't work for you.
 This function varies by browser and version, but try holding down the